RobinTail/express-zod-api/README.md

 ## File uploads

-You can switch the `Endpoint` to handle requests with the `multipart/form-data` content type instead of JSON.
+You can switch the `Endpoint` to handle requests with the `multipart/form-data` content type instead of JSON by using `z.upload()` schema.
 Together with a corresponding configuration option, this makes it possible to handle file uploads.
 Here is a simplified example:

 ```typescript